 Posted by Brandy Alexander on June 18, 2019 at 11:05 AM

-Brandy Alexander, elementary instructional specialist in the Houston, TX area, highlights five best practices to make the most out of PD sessions.
+Brandy Alexander, elementary instructional specialist in the Houston, TX area, shares five best practices to make the most out of your summer PD sessions.

 t's that time of year, where the summer beverage and beach memes are flying across teachers' social media accounts.
 But let's be honest, the summer isn't all relaxation and long naps for educators.
 June and July are often packed full of various summer professional development opportunities: from state and national conferences to district workshops and everything in between, educators at all levels spend an incredible amount of time during the summer growing themselves and their practices.